time-palominodb/PalominoClusterTool/ChefCookbooks/CentOS/cloudera/README.md

 # zookeeper-server start
 ```

+If Zookeeper fails to start, saying you need to initialise the system, be sure
+your zoo.cfg dataDir is actually /var/zookeeper as noted herein (as opposed to,
+for example, /var/lib/zookeeper).
+You should not need to initialise Zookeeper.

 In the interest of saving you time, note that it appears to be harmless to put
 the config above on ALL nodes, whether or not they participate in the Zookeeper
 ensemble, and do a "zookeeper-server start" on all nodes as well.
 I am not yet